📑 Table of contents

 Case 3: Complex integrations

-Scenario: You need to connect systems that don't have a no-code connector, or that require complex integration logic.
+Scenario: You need to connect systems that do not have a no-code connector, or that require complex integration logic.

 Examples: